andraugust/andraugust.github.io/cheatsheet.md

 # Cheatsheet

+- Example `xargs`.
+Move files that are listed in a .txt from one machine to another: `cat file_names.txt | xargs -I % scp remote:% dest/`.

 - Check if images in a folder are corrupt: `$ find folder/ -name "*.jpg" | xargs jpeginfo -c | grep "WARNING"`

 - Use matplotlib on a server: `plt.switch_backend('agg')` in the import block.